“1. I’m doing this to evolve with my new phase of beauty.

 2. I am letting go of all the trauma that has swept through my scalp

-and face from the past 2 years, from my misdiagnosis when I started to
+and face from the past two years, from my misdiagnosis when I started to

 hide behind my braid, to the surgery to now.